nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > **Note!**
 > All simulated CAP will not be stored as it is a simulation.
-> You may choose to update you CAP and MCs counted under [3.2.1](#321-add-cap-and-number-of-mcs-counted-towards-cap).
+> You may choose to update you CAP and MCs counted in [3.2.1](#321-add-cap-and-number-of-mcs-counted-towards-cap).

 There are two versions of CAP Simulator:
 - v1.0: This version allows you to simulate CAP base on the grades you have entered before under each